M4 carbine: Design

-The M4 is a shorter and lighter variant of the M16A2 rifle, with 80% parts commonality.
+Two fire control groups exist for the M4 family, the three-round burst for the baseline model and fully automatic for the M4A1.
+Some M4A1 may also have a heavier profile barrel initially developed for SOCOM for prolonged automatic fire; models with this heavier "SOCOM profile" barrel use the same M4A1 designation, and existing weapons can swap to the heavier profile barrel at the unit armory level.
+Despite being its namesake, SOCOM itself has reverted to the original lighter "government profile" barrel while adopting a longer "mid length" gas system with its newer Upper Receiver Group-Improved (URG-I) modifications.
+As the modifications only affect the upper receiver assembly, rifles with the URG-I still retain the M4A1 designation.

 The M4's maneuverability makes it beneficial for non-infantry troops (vehicle crews, clerks and staff officers), as well as for close quarters battle.
 The M4, along with the M16A4, has mostly replaced the M16A2 in the Army and Marines.
 The U.S. Air Force, for example, has transitioned completely to the M4 for Security Forces squadrons, while other armed personnel retain the M16A2.
 The U.S. Navy uses M4A1s for Special Operations and vehicle crews.
 However, the M4's shorter barrel reduces its range, with its rear iron sights integrated in the (removable) carry handle only adjustable from 300 m up to 600 m, compared to the M16A2 rear iron sights integrated in the fixed carry handle, which can reach up to 800 m.